crashoverride777/swifty-receipt-validator/README.md

 ### Validate purchases

-- Go to the following delegate method which you must implement for in app purchases
+- Go to the following delegate method in your code, which you must implement for in app purchases

 ```swift
 extension SomeClass: SKPaymentTransactionObserver {